jro31/jethro-codes/_articles/my-story.md

 I also wasn't making a tonne of money.

 I was earning great money for Bangkok, and saving plenty.
-But converting that to pounds, I wouldn't be able to save enough to retire on in the UK; not even close.
+But converting that to pounds, I wouldn't be able to save enough to retire in the UK; not even close.
 And I wasn't paying any National Insurance in the UK at this time either, so I was doing nothing to pay towards getting a state pension.

 If I stayed on this path, my future prospects were quite chilling, and I got to witness others who'd stayed too long, and were living exactly what I feared.
 Because the problem is, that when you're earning a well above average salary (for Bangkok), then it's very hard to leave, and to go home, where you have no transferrable skills; English teaching is not lucrative in England for obvious reasons.
 So you are going to wilfully leave your comfortable job in Bangkok, to go back to London and work a minimum wage job, just to have a pension in a few years?